Data Sharing Between Apps

 dash_glue42.Contexts(id="g42-shared-contexts"),

-# Subscribe for a specific context.
+# Subscribe to a specific context.

 dash_glue42.Context(id="app-styling")